planetlabs/draino/README.md

       --max-grace-period=8m0s    Maximum time evicted pods will be given to terminate gracefully.
       --eviction-headroom=30s    Additional time to wait after a pod's termination grace period for it to have been deleted.
       --drain-buffer=10m0s       Minimum time between starting each drain.
 Nodes are always cordoned immediately.
+      --duration-before-replacement=1h0m0s
+                                 Max duration we are waiting for a node with Completed drain status to be removed before asking for replacement.
       --node-label=NODE-LABEL ...
                                  (Deprecated) Nodes with this label will be eligible for cordoning and draining.
 May be specified multiple times
       --node-label-expr=NODE-LABEL-EXPR